Assignment 5: Keyboard and Simple Shell

 • All letters, digits, and punctuation keys

-• Whitespace keys (Space, Tab, Return)
+• Whitespace (Space, Tab, Return)

 • Backspace (Delete,←,⌫) produces '\b' (ASCII backspace)